SharpnelXu/nikke-einkk/README.md

   - May be a problem later since not all functions are considered buff in Einkk
 - HP Ratio triggers (Emergency Max HP Cube) will not trigger again if the HP stays in trigger range
 - ChangeWeapon values: damage rate, fire rate, weaponId, ?, ?.
 The fourth & fifth parameter's functions are unknown
+- `isCharacter`, used by Siren only, probably for arena trigger
+- `isCheckEnemyNikke`, likely arena only
+- `isCheckTeamBurstNextStep`, check next step or check trigger value?

 ## Niche Mechanisms Waiting To Be Categorized